 We considered various ways to limit the size of a transaction, to make it easier to guarantee the desired atomic behavior efficiently, particularly with hardware transactional memory.
 For example, we could limit the number of locations that a transaction can access (i.e., the size of its read and write sets).
 We could restrict control flow to avoid large, possibly infinite loops.
-However, we decided to keep the rules simple and leave it to the programmer and/or implementation to avoid performance issues that might be introduced by, for example, transactions that always fall back to locks because they are too large to complete successfully on a particular hardware transactional memory implementation
+However, we decided to keep the rules simple and leave it to the programmer and/or implementation to avoid performance issues that might be introduced by, for example, transactions that always fall back to locks because they are too large to complete successfully on a particular hardware transactional memory implementation.

-We considered enlarging the set of operations that transactions must support.
-In particular, we gave consideration to letting transactions access atomics.
-We decided against requiring atomics support because it could impose a cost on programs that use atomics but not transactions.
+We considered enlarging the set of operations that transactions must support, in particular, allowing transactions to access atomic variables.
+We decided against requiring support for atomics because it was unclear how to avoid imposing a cost on programs that use atomics but not transactions.

-We discussed requiring that compilers reject programs that contain volatile accesses, atomic accesses, syscalls, escaping exceptions, and other "bad" things, but decided against it because it is possible that a programmer will know that those things never happen at run time.
+We discussed requiring that compilers reject programs that contain volatile accesses, atomic accesses, syscalls, escaping exceptions, and other "bad" things.
+We decided against imposing this requirement because a programmer may know that those things never happen at run time.
 For example, code containing such operations might occur only within conditionals that never trigger in the dynamic scope of a transaction.
-In addition, we did not want to rule out implementations that support such features.
+In addition, we did not want to rule out implementations that extend the specification with experimental support for such features.